 to fit the old Olympus OM film lenses to the M4/3 bodies, plus some other adapters as seen on that same link.

-M4/3 lenses can of course be used on the E-PL5 with the new feature
+M4/3 lenses can of course be used on Olympus bodies with the

 to use both lens and body stabilisation at the same time.
 The Olympus

 bodies do not correct for chromatic aberration (purple fringing) so

 Panasonic lenses on Olympus bodies lose that correction.
 The usual

 third party adapters are found on eBay and the like to enable fitting

 of many old lenses to the M4/3 bodies.
 The lens best needs a separate